christopher-matthews1/capstone-project/README.md

 ## Thank you for checking out my application!

+# Section 1: About the Application

+Here is a short description of my application and the technologies I used to create it.

+## Description

+My application is for registering and keeping track of a Kickball League.
+Users should be able to learn all they need about the league by browsing the page and if they decide to take part in the league the user has the options of joining a team in one of the leagues or creating there own.

+## Technologies Used

+This project uses Angular for the application and Node.js for the server.

+# Section 2: Install and Run the App

 Below is a list of steps to get my application running in your browser for you to test and play around with.
-Enjoy!

 ## Step 1: Prerequisites